LuxB2000/ts-cli/README.md

 # Sources

+# In progress

+- BE paginated pages and API

 # TODOs

-- paginated pages and API
+- FE paginated pages and API
 - switch Models_NAME -> MODEL_Names, etc.
 - makes the index.js in typescript
 - parse a model files and introduce properties in templates